faraway1nspace/PCRD_JAGS_demo/README.md

 > source("R_PCRD_JAGS_SOURCE.R")

 The file has a handy funtion to initialize JAGS variables.
 The Capture-Recapture models are possible in JAGS because we can re-parameterize the Capture-Recapture process as a state-space model (or Hidden Markov Model).
 This means we have a stochastic time-series of 'latent states' z={<i>dead, inside, outside</i>}.
 These are random variables just like any other random variable in the model.
-Unforunately, it means that we must provide initial values of z for JAGS, in order to start the MCMC chains.
-This is a pain in the posterior (!) for the novice user: ergo, we have provided a handy forwards-messaging/backwards-sampling algorithm to estimate initial values of these latent states z.
+Unfortunately, it means that we must provide initial values of z for JAGS, in order to start the MCMC chains.
+This is a pain in the posterior for the novice user.
+Therefore, we have provided a handy forwards-messaging/backwards-sampling algorithm to estimate initial values of these latent states z.

 Citating: Bibtex